Travis Jankowski Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.66 team ERA ranks fourth among all MLB pitching staffs.
+- The Mariners' 3.84 team ERA ranks ninth among all league pitching staffs.

-- The Mariners give up the fewest home runs in baseball (47 total, 0.8 per game).
+- Mariners pitchers combine to allow 51 home runs (0.9 per game), the first-fewest in baseball.

-- In his most recent appearance on Saturday, the right-hander tossed six scoreless innings against the Pittsburgh Pirates while surrendering one hit.
+- In his most recent time out on Tuesday, the righty tossed 4 2/3 innings against the New York Yankees, allowing eight earned runs while surrendering 11 hits.

+- The 24-year-old has put together a 3.00 ERA and 7.7 strikeouts per nine innings across six games this season, while allowing a batting average of .185 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.